sheldonhull/sheldonhull.hugo/content/blog/2015-08-10-using-qure-profiler-to-benchmark-tuning-progress.md

 # Qure Analyzer Benchmark Testing

-> info "Update"
+{{% premonition type="warning" title="Updated 2018-03-18" %}}
-> Wouldn't recommend tool at this time.
+Wouldn't recommend tool at this time.
 Development seemed to cease, resulting in me not being able to use with later versions of SQL Server.
 When I came back recently to check on it, the app was sold and it was with a new company.
 Didn't see to have progressed much based on a quick look and not really interested in it at this point.
 Instead, other solutions like the new DEA (Database Experimentation Assistant from Microsoft) would be where I'd spend more effort.

-> warning "Updated: 2018-03-18"
+{{% /premonition %}}

 ## the problem of monster views